redbear/DuoSetupCLI/README.md

     Usage: DuoSetupCLI <option> [parameters]

     options:
         --upload          Upload firmware to Duo
         --version         Fetch the firmware versions
         --device-id       Fetch the MCU's unique 12-bytes device ID --credential      Check if Duo has stored credentials or not --scan-ap         Scan the nearby Wi-Fi Access Points

     parameters:
-        --verbose      Print additional message during executing this programm.
+        --verbose,-v      Print additional message during executing this programm.
-        --file <file>  Used with --upload option.
+        --file,-f <file>  Used with --upload option.
 Specify the binary file (.bin) to be uploaded.
 The file will be stored from the beginning of the OTA region by default, if no "--region" is present.
-        --region <n>   Used with --upload option.
+        --region,-r <n>   Used with --upload option.
 Specify the region of the external flash to store the file.
 Without this parameter, the file is stored from the beginning of the OTA region.
 Otherwise, if n=1/2/3, the file is stored from the offset of the OTA region, where the offset is n*128KB. if n=4, the file is stored at the Factory Reset region
-        --safe         Used with --upload option.
+        --safe,-s         Used with --upload option.
 Invalid user part so that Duo enter safe mode after firmware update.
-        --leave        Used with --upload option.
+        --leave,-l        Used with --upload option.
 Leave listening mode when uploading firmware completed.

-F:\RedBear\Apps\CLI\Duo_setup\build>

 # Build DuoSetupCLI